React Native is the future of modern app development

 Overall, React Native has over 40K stars on GitHub and over 9K forks.
 The Facebook groups dedicated to it have 7K members, and lots of new articles are written about it every day.

 The word “cross-platform” used to leave a bad taste in my mouth.
 But trust me, this is different.
-With React Native, you aren’t building true native mobile apps; you’re building apps for all platforms.
-And when I say all platforms, I don’t mean only iOS and Android; I mean smart TVs, Xbox consoles, Windows devices, all kinds of smart watches, cars, VR headsets, and heck, even refrigerators.
+With React Native, you aren’t building truly native mobile apps; you’re building apps for all platforms.
+And when I say all platforms, I don’t mean only iOS and Android; I mean smart TVs, Xbox consoles, Windows devices, all kinds of smartwatches, cars, VR headsets, and heck, even refrigerators.

 The technology is still pretty new, but there are some excellent React Native apps right now.
 Still not convinced it’s the framework of the future?
 Watch this presentation and everything will fall into place.

 Give it a go!
 It’s time to become a mobile developer